msjimc/RunningWindowsProgramsOnLinux/centos_8_9.md

 ## Running circularMT

-Once installed, download circularMT_64.exe and the sequence.gb file were downloaded from the GitHub (https://github.com/msjimc/circularMT) 'Program' and 'Example data' folders to our Downloads folder (~/Downloads) using FireFox and the issue the following commands 64 bit programs:
+Once installed, download circularMT_64.exe and the sequence.gb file from the GitHub (https://github.com/msjimc/circularMT) 'Program' and 'Example data' folders to our Downloads folder (~/Downloads) using FireFox and the issue the following commands 64 bit programs:

 > wine64 ~/Downloads/circularMT_64.exe